-If your holiday home is mortgaged, you will need to have building insurance to keep your mortgage company happy.
-But even if you own it yourself, you might want to think about having buildings insurance in case of a fire.
-It could be a good idea to make sure the value of the policy is enough to cover the cost of rebuilding your home.
+If your holiday home is mortgaged, you’ll probably need to have buildings insurance to keep your mortgage company happy.
+But even if you own it yourself, you might want this type of cover in case of fire or other incidents.
+Make sure the value of the policy is enough to cover the cost of rebuilding your home.
 We can help you work out rebuild costs accurately when you start comparing.

 If you leave furniture, utensils, TVs or prints on the wall, you should probably have contents insurance too.
 Think about how much it would cost to replace all the items in each room, including carpets, curtains and kitchen items.
 We've got a useful calculator to help you work this out accurately.

 Your holiday home may be at risk from storm damage to the roof, break-ins and burglaries, or accidental damage.
 Standard policies will usually cover you against theft or break-ins, but you might have to add accidental damage cover as an optional extra.

 Because holiday homes are generally empty more often than normal homes, they could be more likely to be broken into.
 Consider installing a burglar alarm or other security precautions that may help with getting insurance.

 Add other extras, as you would with a normal house insurance quote.
 You might choose home emergency cover, which gives you a number to call if you urgently need a plumber or other expert.
 You could also add legal assistance – this protects you against the costs of being sued or having to make a claim against someone else under a range of circumstances.